hugmouse/gotermux/README.md

 # TODO
 ### More project related:
 - [ ] Add examples
-- [ ] Add better description of API, in contrast to the officiall in Termux
+- [ ] Add better description of API, in contrast to the official in Termux

 ### Termux API:
 - [x] termux-battery-status